 - How does this task impact my God-given goals?

 - Is it necessary to complete this task today or tomorrow to reach my dreams?

 - Is this task the best use of my time or can I delegate it to someone else?

 - Does this task align with the goals God has placed in my life?

 As you put this productivity tool into place, you’ll learn to rely heavily on this visual action plan.
 Writing down these tasks will relieve you of a cluttered brain, which you will allow you to focus on the most important tasks at hand.
 Plus, completing each task is a small, but crucial step to reaching your big-picture plans.

-By using Grace Goals for your big picture planning and implementing the Eisenhower Box (Our Time Management Toolkit walks you through this exercise and is included with your Grace Goals All-Access purchase!) , you are well-equipped to achieve the dreams God has etched on your heart.
+By using Grace Goals for your big picture planning and biblical framing, and implementing the Eisenhower Box (Our Time Management Toolkit walks you through this exercise and is included with your Grace Goals All-Access purchase!) , you are well-equipped to achieve the dreams God has etched on your heart.
 May you have the courage to take action and strive to impact the world for Him by achieving your goals.
 I can’t wait to see what God has planned for you!